 Having your little ones sort the blocks by colour teaches them to recognise things that match.
 Blue with blue and red with red.
 You can also have them sort the blocks with words or numbers, or animals.

 This helps them to recognise what things are and where they belong.
 It also teaches your children language and mathematical skills and is super crucial for early-stage development.

 Giant blocks for kids are a great way to help kids see life-size construction.
-Kids can build houses, chairs, tables and other lifesize structures that they can then use.
-Lifesize blocks foster independence in young learners.
-What better place to play in than a house built by them?
+Kids can build playhouses, chairs, tables and other life-size structures that they can then use.
+Life-size blocks foster independence in young learners.
+What better place to play in than a small house built by them?

 Larger blocks for preschool children encourage gross motor skills, team building, sharing and leadership skills.

 Help your preschooler design a maze for their toys to get through.
 A maze construction allows kids to see a different aspect of the building.
 Rather than just building a tower upwards, your child will learn how to create tricky pathways and how to block off segments.